openhab/openhab-docs/ui/personal-widgets.md

 - **Standalone Card**: a component placed inside a container styled to look like a separate visual element (e.g., `oh-slider-card`)
 - **Cell**: a container styled to look like a separate visual element which will expand to show the component when clicked (e.g., `oh-slider-cell`)
 - **List Item**: a component placed inside a list type container meant only to be displayed as part of a list and which will not display properly on its own (e.g., `oh-slider-item`)
-- **Specialized components**: many of the avaialble page types in the MainUI (e.g., chart pages) have their own series of specialized components
+- **Specialized components**: many of the available page types in the MainUI (e.g., chart pages) have their own series of specialized components

 ### F7 components